craig-davis/craig-davis.github.io/_posts/2020-06-30-Marble-Machine-Parts-List-and-Motors.markdown

 ![helping hands](/img/posts/marble-machine/helping-hands.jpg)

-In this photo you can seen them holding a cross brace in place while I built a long sweeping turn in-place.
+In this photo you can see the helping hands holding a cross brace in place while I built a long sweeping turn in-place.

 ## Bolt Sizes